0x0Trace/sliver-n8n-notifications/INSTALLATION.md

 1. Click **Workflows** in the left sidebar
 2. Click **Add workflow** → **Import from File**
 3. Click **"Select file to import"**
-4. Navigate to the repository and select `n8n_workflow.json`
+4. Navigate to the repository and select `n8n_workflow_template.json`
 5. Click **Import**

-Alternatively, you can copy the JSON content from `n8n_workflow.json` and paste it directly.
+Alternatively, you can copy the JSON content from `n8n_workflow_template.json` and paste it directly.

+**Note:** After importing, you'll need to configure your Discord and Slack credentials (the template uses placeholders).

 ### 5.3 Workflow Visual Overview